 We need to talk.

-Listen: every relationship has its ups and downs, and couples fight about all sorts of things.
+Every relationship has its ups and downs, and couples fight about all sorts of things.
 But sleep science is increasingly proving that many of those fights may not be necessary.
 (Like, seriously, your irritation is probably coming from your night-long toss & turn session!)

-The OSU research team invited the couples to the lab and prompted them to talk about issues that regularly caused arguments.
-The researchers filmed the conversations, then evaluated them to determine whether the interactions were positive or negative, and whether the responses were hostile or constructive.
+The research team invited the couples to the lab and prompted them to talk about issues that regularly caused arguments.
+The researchers filmed the conversations.
+Then, they evaluated them to determine whether the interactions were positive or negative and whether the responses were hostile or constructive.